zorker/rothui/wow7.0/rFilterConfig/README.md

   * alpha: type:TABLE, table containing two numbers defining the alpha of the button when off and on. example: {0.2, 1} --off,on
   * desaturate: type:BOOLEAN, desaturate the button texture when the buff is not found
   * caster: type:STRING, additional unit check to test if a buff is casted by a specific unit. example: "player"
-* **L.F.AddDebuff**: type:FUNCTION, function to add debuffs to L.C.debuffs config table.
+* **L.F.AddDebuff**: type:FUNCTION, function to add debuffs to L.C.debuffs debuff list
-  L.C.AddDebuff(spellid,unit,size,point,visibility,alpha,desaturate,caster)
   * spellid: type:NUMBER, spellid of the debuffs you want to track
   * unit: type:STRING, unit on which the debuffs should be tracked
   * size: type:NUMBER, default size of the button